Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/mgDiagSettingsAll/README.md

 ## Deployment

-In this example, the management groups are created at the `Tenant Root Group` through a tenant-scoped deployment.
+In this example, the Diagnostic Settings are enabled on the management groups through a tenant-scoped deployment.

 > For the examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.